Unless otherwise noted, all our days run from 10.00 - 16.30, and include morning tea or coffee, a light lunch and afternoon tea.

 Join the renowned plantswoman Rosy Hardy, founder of Hardy’s Cottage Garden Plants, in the walled garden at Scamspton.
 Rosy will be talking about how to deal with the mid-summer perennial gap and how to plant with your site conditions in mind – the right plant, right place philosophy.
 There will be an opportunity to ask Rosy about her recommendations for your garden.
 The day will also include a tour of the Piet Oudolf designed garden here, noted for its careful selection of plants for a ‘cold, dry’ situation as well as impressive contemporary formal hedging. £140 Book here

-Contemporary Planting Design : Contemporary Art Wednesday, 21 August @ Whitburgh House, Pathhead, Midlothian
+Contemporary Planting Design & Art in the Garden Wednesday, 21 August @ Whitburgh House, Pathhead, Midlothian

 A collaborative approach to design and planting Monday, 2nd September @ Bury Court, Hampshire with Hugo Bugg and Charlotte Harris